linuxserver100/Projects_steps/checking codes_for _email-link_ssh_login.md

 .
 🫥😘🫥🫥😘🫥😘🫥😘🫥😘🫥😘🫥😘🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🫥🥹🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🥹🫥🫥🥹🫥🥹😊🫥😊🫥😊☺️😊🫥😊☺️😊☺️😊☺️😊☺️😊☺️☺️😊☺️😊☺️😊☺️😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥🫥😊😊🫥😊🫥🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊🫥😊
 .

-Here is the revised guide with the necessary changes to use `/lib64` instead of `/lib` for the Duo configuration, and any potential issues corrected:
+.Here is the revised code with the correct Twilio OTP Voice Call logic using a Twilio hosted **TwiML** application.
+You'll need to replace the placeholder `YOUR_TWIML_BIN_URL` with your actual TwiML URL, which you can generate using Twilio's console to create a basic voice response.

 ---